 The pattern has five holes for lacing, but my ribbon was 1/4″ wide, so I only punched 3 of them out.
 Then I held the pattern together with the card, and punched through the template to get identically spaced holes on either side.

 This is the lace I used.
 It’s sewn to a piece of elastic, which made it easier to attach to the card.
 But you can use whatever you have on hand.
 I trimmed one of the ruffles off of the elastic, and glued it to the card with a hot melt glue gun.
 Next I cut another piece for the bottom and attached the same way.

 Here’s the card with the lace attached, and I love how sweet it looks.
 You could cut another piece of paper to cover the edges of the lace on the inside, but I chose to leave it as is.

 I laced a black ribbon through the holes, and it’s done!
-I recommend you don’t trim the ribbon until after you write your message, because it’s hard to retie once you’ve cut the ends.
-I could have added sequins or pearls, but I wanted to keep this simple.
+But I recommend you don’t trim the ribbon until after you write your message, because it’s hard to retie once you’ve cut the ends.
+You could add sequins or pearls, but I wanted to keep this simple.
 Have you ever made a shaped card?
 Let me know in the comments, and I’ll be back soon with another wedding card!